D7 Visa Portugal: The Ultimate Guide for Expats and Retirees

 For those aged over 70, Now Health International often comes up cheapest.

 IMPORTANT!
-For your visa application your policy needs to cover you for AT LEAST 4 months!
+For your visa application your policy needs to cover you for at least 4 months!

 When choosing expat health insurance, you need to consider your personal circumstances, including your general health, age, budget, and healthcare needs.
 Premiums will vary based on factors such as the level of coverage, deductibles, your age, and any pre-existing conditions.